miket7f/miket7f.github.io/pages/Introduction to Advanced Model Rocketry.md

 This is why most rockets, enclose all mechanisms, wires, and parts inside, feature smooth outside surfaces, and have a cone-shaped rocket tip.

 ### Thrust
 Now we know which forces will act on our vehicle.
-In order for the vehicle to lift-off, these forces must be overcome by the thrust force that the rocket creates with its engine.
+In order for the vehicle to lift-off, these forces must be overcome by the thrust force that the rocket engine creates.

 In the case of model rockets, solid rocket motor are used.
 These are comparable to the engine of a fireworks rocket.
 Once they are ignited, they burn until no full is left.

+#### Engine Classification
+These engines are bought online and for every engine three characterisitics are usually given: thrust, burn time, and the thrust curve.

+The thrust indicates the average force the rocket engine will provide.
+Logically, this force shall be greater than the gravitational force that acts on the vehicle.

+The burn time indicates for how long the rocket motor will burn, which together with the thrust largely determines the altitude that can be reached with a certain engine.

+And finally, there is the thrust curve that represents the thrust over the burn time to gain an understanding on how the thrust of the engine will change over the burn duration.

-These engines are bought online, and classified into different classes.
-Ranging from an A class engine all the way to O. The higher the letter in the alphabet the higher the total impulse will be.
+The area under the thrust curve is the total impulse.
+According to the total impulse solid rocket engines are classified from A all the way up to O.  The higher the letter in the alphabet the higher the total impulse will be.
-The total impulse is the area under the motor's thrust over the burn time.

-An A-class engine, for example, has a total impulse bwetw1.26 to 2.5 Ns.
+An A-class engine, for example, has a total impulse between 1.26 to 2.5 Ns.

-Conventional model rocketry → passive stabilization (aerodynamic shape), and parachute deployment (mechanical system, or electronics system), sometimes data logger to estimate reached altitude.
-Most of the time only the aerodynamic shape is created Altitude largely depends on the used class of engines and the weight of the vehicle

-This approach is very different to the real aerospace industry, and relatively easy to do.
+There are multiple ways for a solid rocket engine to classify as A.
+An engine that has thrust of 2.5 Newton for 1 second for example has the same total impulse, as an engine that has thrust of 1 Newton and burns for 2.5 seconds.

+Still it is important which engine to chose, because with one of them the rocket might lift-off, while with the other, the gravitational force would be too high.

+#### Thrust to Weight Ratio
+This is where the thrust to weight ratio (TTWR) comes into play.

+$TTWR = \dfrac{F_t}{F_g}$

+It indicates the ratio between the gravitational force to the thrust of the rocket engine.
+If it is larger than one, the rocket is expected to lift off, and the higher the ratio is the faster the vehicle will accelerate.

+### Stability
+Model rocket enthusiasts usually chose short burning rocket engines over longer burning ones, as this results in a very high TTWR.
+If this ratio is high enough, passive stabilization can be achieved by adding fins to the rear end of the rocket.
+How passive stabilization exactly works will be described in [Level 2  - Passively vs actively stabilized flight].

+Real rockets, almost never solely utilize passive stabilization, as their TTWR is quite low at the beginning of the flight.
+Further, passive stabilization ceases to work in the upper layers of the atmosphere and allows for now active control.

+### The case for Advanced Model Rocketry
+This is where advanced model rocketry comes into play.
+It tries to implement concepts, mechanisms, and systems that are used in the real aerospace industry.
+This results in more complex model rockets, enabling aerospace enthusiasts to learn the concepts of real rocketry while working at the affordable model rocket scale.

+An ambitious goal like this requires many more project aspects and skill sets than conventional model rockets do.
+These will be described in [Level 3 - Areas of expertise in Advanced Model Rocketry]
 ## Level 2  - Passively vs actively stabilized flight